|

 not go overboard on feeding fat or fatty

-skin.
-After all, the meat from a kill by a wolf in the wild would generally
+less vitamins and minerals.
+The meat from a kill by a wolf in the wild

 ·